davidhaan/UCSC_LURE/running_LURE_from_TACKLE_BOX.md

 - `UVM_SF3B1-SET1_missense_bipartite.pdf` shows a bipartite graph representing the result of the set coverage step in LURE.
 The edges of the graph connect events with samples that have the event.

 - `Pos_Ctrl_Initial_Classifier_Scores_10_positive_0.71_AUC_UVM_SF3B1-SET1_missense.pdf` is a waterfall plot of each sample's LURE bait score.

+### LURE Parameters

+--folds<br />
+Default: 10<br />
+Description: Number of Cross Validation Folds<br />

+--num_permutations<br />
+Default: 5<br />
+Description: Number of Permutations/Iterations<br />

+--min_gene_set_size<br />
+Default: 4<br />
+Description: prey event minimum size: parameter for GSEA, only events with n or more mutated samples are considered<br />

+--percent_overlap<br />
+Default: 0.5<br />
+Description: If <percent_overlap> of the new event samples are in the existing positive set already then we skip it.
+A smaller number is more restrictive<br />

+--max_tree_length<br />
+Default: 5<br />
+Description: Max Tree Length: Here we set the max length of the Event Discovery Tree<br />

+--bait_gene<br />
+Default: "custom_to_test.tsv"<br />
+Description: .tsv file containing bait genes to test<br />

+--gmt_file<br />
+Default: "mutation_specific_cytoband_fusion_5_15_2019.gmt"<br />
+Description: .gmt file containing catch data<br />

+--gsea_fdr_threshold<br />
+Default: .25<br />
+Description: FDR value threshold for GSEA step<br />

+--gsea_pvalue_threshold<br />
+Default: .05<br />
+Description: P value threshold for GSEA step<br />

+--LURE_pvalue_threshold<br />
+Default: .05<br />
+Description: P value threshold for LURE AUC score step<br />

+--max_num_events<br />
+Default: 5<br />
+Description: Used to limit the number of prey events found by GSEA and considered for LURE's classifier AUC score step.
+The events are sorted by GSEA NES score so the top events will be chosen.
+The larger this parameter the longer the runtime<br />

+--feature_data_file<br />
+Default: "../input/pancan_RNAexp_UVM"<br />
+Description: Feature Data File (Must be located in input directory)<br />

+--target_gmt_file<br />
+Default: ""<br />
+Description: This argument only pertains when LURE is run with enrichment only.
+It is the gmt file for the test/target dataset.
+The original gmt_file argument is for the bait<br />

+--target_feature_file<br />
+Default: ""<br />
+Description: This argument only pertains when LURE is run with enrichment only.
+It is the gmt file for the test/target dataset.
+The original gmt_file argument is for the bait<br />

+--output_file_prefix<br />
+Default="V10"<br />
+Description: This is the file prefix assigned to all the output files.
+For multiple runs it helps keep track of each run.<br />

+--tissue<br />
+Default=""<br />
+Description: Tissue or Tumor Type, used for additional filename prefix for large pancan runs<br />